lasscat/namemcpy/README.md

 # TODO 🧠 (my personal stuff todo excuse my grammar)
-add some features where like get the list of uuids whereing skin but convert them to usernames
+add some features where like get the list of uuids whereing skin but convert them to usernamesks get users who are using a cape